ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Fixed defaulting to null values instead of empty arrays in ItemDisplayRuleDict.
 - Updated R2API dependency to 3.0.11.
 Additional removal of a mostly unused feature may have also assisted in resolving issues with Artifact of Command.

-**4.0.1**

-- Changed FakeInventory.blacklist from a HashSet<ItemIndex> to a HashSet<ItemDef>.
-ItemIndex now appears to be populated later in setup; ItemDef is more reliable.
-- Fixed duplicate hook in FakeInventory.GetItemCount.
-No related issues were observed, but some probably existed.